-To help students pay for their education after high school, the United States Department of Education offers three major financial aid programs.
+To help students pay for their education after high school, the federal government offers three major financial aid programs.
 Hamilton Tech is eligible to participate in the following programs:

-Pell Grants provide money to help undergraduates (who have not earned a Bachelor’s Degree) pay for their education after high school.
-The Pell Grant Program is the largest of the federal Student Aid Programs.
+Pell Grants provide money to help undergraduates (who have not earned a Bachelor's Degree) pay for their education after high school The Pell Grant Program is the largest of the federal Student Aid Programs.
 Unlike loans, grants do not have to be paid back.
-For many students, these grants provide a “foundation” of financial aid, to which aid from other federal and nonfederal sources may be added.
-The government requires any student applying for any type of financial aid program to apply for Pell Grants.
-Forms for application for Pell Grants are available at Hamilton Tech or may be completed online at: https://fafsa.ed.gov/
+For many students, these grants provide a "foundation" of financial aid, to which aid from other federal and nonfederal sources may be added.
+The government requires any student applying for any type of financial aid program to complete a FAFSA.
+These forms are available at Hamilton Tech or may be completed online at: https://fafsa.ed.gov/

 Under the Federal Direct Stafford Loan program, students can apply for a loan to help pay the cost of their tuition, books, supplies, fees and living expenses.
 Such loans are available through the Department of Education.
 Most students who use the loan program qualify for a "no-interest" provision while they are in college.
 These loans must be repaid.

 The amount of money a student may borrow will depend on the results of the needs test, but may not exceed $3,500 per academic year (two semesters) for the first year of undergraduate study; $4,500 per academic year for the second year of undergraduate study; $5,500 for the 3rd and 4th year for students enrolled in an associate or bachelor’s program.
 Students begin repaying the loan 6 months after they graduate or discontinue their studies.
 The minimum monthly payment is usually $50.
 Repayment of these loans is usually completed in 10 years or less.
 When a student leaves school, the Department of Education, through a federal loan servicer, contacts the student to establish a repayment schedule.